sampointer/fluent-plugin-cloudwatch-ingest/README.md

 The state file is opened with an exclusive write call and as such also functions as a lock file in HA configurations.
 See below.

 ### HA Setup
-When the state file is location on a shared filesystem an exclusive write lock will attempted each `interval`.
+When the state file is located on a shared filesystem an exclusive write lock will attempted each `interval`.
 As such it is safe to run multiple instances of this plugin consuming from the same CloudWatch logging source without fear of duplication, as long as they share a state file.
 In a properly configured auto-scaling group this provides for uninterrupted log ingestion in the event of a failure of any single node.